Development Guide

 Have You Completed the Setup?

-Ensure you’ve followed all the steps to set up your BDK project before proceeding.
+Ensure you’ve followed all the steps to your BDK project before proceeding.
 This includes configuring your environment and installing dependencies.

 The project is organized with the following structure: